smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.7.3 =
+Removed the outdated BASIC plan and updated the pricing table to reflect the new WP Suite model (Free + Pro across all plugins).
+Dependencies have been refreshed in the React/Node.js subprojects.

 = 1.7.2 =
 Fixed an Account Attribute scoping bug: when multiple blocks displayed the same attribute on a page (e.g., first name in the header and on the profile page), updating the data no longer applies the first block’s prefix/postfix to all others.
 Each instance now retains its own settings.